coderefinery/git-collaborative/_episodes/03-distributed.md

 group 17 says: please replace this boring sentence with something more fun
 ```

+If it works, commit the change.
 And here is a picture of what just happened:

 *central*: ![]({{ site.baseurl }}/img/github/github-remote-01.svg)